 From Lead Generation to Demand Generation

-B2B buyers tend to defer speaking to sales representatives until they are fully prepared to buy.
-Whereas they used to be forced to interact with sellers relatively early in their buying journeys, sometimes as early as the Interest phase, now they’re deep into the Intent, Evaluation and Purchasing phases.
-Some buyers are so interested in shielding their journeys from potential vendors that they use cloaking solutions like TestBox to complete their entire journey, even the negotiation of terms, in anonymity to the solution provider.
+B2B buyers now defer speaking to sales representatives until they are fully prepared to buy.
+Whereas they used to be forced to interact with sellers relatively early in their buying journeys.
+Now they’re deep into the Intent, Evaluation and Purchasing phases before they talk to a seller.
+Some buyers are so interested in remaining anonymous that they use cloaking solutions like TestBox to complete their entire journey.

-This requires the Marketing team to nurture and facilitate buyers down their buying journeys before handing them over to Sales to complete the journey.
+This requires the Marketing team to nurture and facilitate buyers down their buying journeys long before handing them over to Sales.
 Inbound hasn’t gone away.
 Rather, inbound arrives much later in the buying journey than previously.

 In many ways, the difference between yesteryear and now can be viewed as the difference between lead generation and demand generation.

 Revenue teams can’t simply shrug off a declining or delayed inbound GTM motion.
-They’re tasked with growth, and if inbound, on its own, isn’t carrying its weight, then overall strategies have to be adjusted to compensate.
-However, it’s not just as simple as ramping up outbound motions, as the TrustRadius findings pretell.
+They’re tasked with growth, and if inbound isn’t carrying its weight, then overall strategies have to be adjusted to compensate.
+However, it’s not just as simple as ramping up outbound motions.

-Revenue teams need to meet B2B buyers along their buying journeys, providing the information buyers need at the time when buyers need it, helping guide and facilitate their journeys.
+Revenue teams need to meet B2B buyers along their buying journeys.
+They need to provide the information buyers need at the time when buyers need it.
+Their role is now to help guide and facilitate their journeys.
 Doing so requires combining inbound and outbound motions to benefit the prospective customer.

 Shrinking inbound sales pipelines are a real concern.
 But, for those best-in-class products and solutions, customer demand is still present.
 The key is to build demand through trusting relationships between brand and customers that advance the customers’ objectives.